josephtownshend/myrecovery_tech_test/README.md

 }
 ```

-I can now refactor my code by removing the 'id' and instead get it to input and output the firstName.
-This seems to be working fine so from here I think I can make a function for each endpoint that can output the corresponding JSON data.
+I can now refactor my code by removing the `id` and instead get it to input and output the `firstName`.
+This seems to be working fine so from here I think I might now need to try and figure out how to make the entire URI dynamic - in the same way that I did for firstName.
+I'm going to spend a bit of time thinking about this as I think it sounds quite complex.

 -------